 This didn’t take one day!
 It took seconds, days, weeks, months, and years to develop and cultivate.
 We had to be intentional in making it work because we were both committed to walking together and growing deeper in Jesus.

 When it comes to our bodies and how God created us, we are wired to be cared for and care for others.
-We are wired to love and be loved.
-We are wired to feel and be felt.
+We are wired to love and be loved., wired to feel and be felt.
 We are wired to touch, hug, and get closer to each other especially when it comes to the times when we are dating.

 These moments are when the bodies would like to do more than just hug, they want to know what’s inside the clothes and want to feel what’s inside.